-Structural estimation in macroeconomics, finance and other economic fields studying dynamic models often employs time series data.
+Structural estimation in macroeconomics, finance, and other economic fields studying dynamic models often employs time series data.
 The most used identifying assumption for structural estimation in time series settings is weak exogeneity.
 Weak exogeneity postulates that the structural shock has zero conditional expectation given the present and past regressor values.
 It is a less restrictive assumption than strict exogeneity, which additionally requires that the shocks have zero conditional expectation given future values of regressors.
 Strict exogeneity is implausible in most settings due to feedback, i.e., the outcome variable in one period affects the values of the regressors in future periods.
 Specifically, if the lagged outcome variable is among the regressors, strict exogeneity cannot hold.

-Another common feature of modern structural regressions is the presence of many regressors, all of which may be autocorrelated.
+Another common feature of modern structural regressions is the presence of many regressors, all of which may autocorrelate.
 Various motivations for the use of many regressors in time series are that the economic system generating the data is partially observed (Zellner and Palm, 1974; Wallis, 1977), additional controls in local projections may ensure uniformity (Jordà, 2005; Montiel Olea and Plagborg-Møller, 2021), and long memory may be arising from an underlying high-dimensional model (Schennach, 2018; Chevillon et al., 2018).
+Carrasco and Rossi (2016) argue that using many predictors with rolling window (small sample size) guards against instability of forecasting ability in macro forecasting.
+In the undergraduate textbook by Stock and Watson (2019), the primary example in chapter 16 contains a sub-sample analysis that runs the ordinary least squares (OLS) regression with 32 regressors using 204 observations.
 See also Bauwens et al. (2023) for two applications.

-We show that these two features - weak exogeneity and many autocorrelated regressors - can produce substantial biases and even lead to inconsistency of the ordinary least squares (OLS) estimator.
-The large bias in OLS may arise even when all variables are stationary (i.e., no unit roots or strong persistence is needed) and when the feedback effect violating strict exogeneity is limited to just one period.
-Finite sample unbiasedness of OLS relies heavily on strict exogeneity.
-It is well understood that OLS is biased in most time series regressions, but there is also a common belief that the biases are relatively small and of second order (see, e.g., Bao and Ullah, 2007).
-Our results show that such beliefs are unwarranted and that the bias in OLS can be a first-order issue.
+We show that these two features - weak exogeneity and many autocorrelated regressors - can produce substantial asymptotic biases and even lead to inconsistency of the OLS estimator.
+A sizable asymptotic bias in OLS may arise even when all variables are stationary (i.e., no unit roots or strong persistence is needed) and when the feedback effect violating strict exogeneity is limited to just one period.
+The finite sample unbiasedness of OLS relies heavily on strict exogeneity.
+It is well understood that OLS is biased in most time series regressions, but there are some statements that the biases are relatively small and of second order (see, e.g., Bao and Ullah, 2007).
+Our results show that the bias in OLS can be a first-order issue when the number of regressors is a non-negligible fraction of the sample size, as is often the case empirically.